-Collapsed discs and aging
+Connection between collapsed discs and aging

-How can aging cause a disc to collapse?
+How can aging cause a collapsed disc?

 When pressure from the surrounding vertebrae due to weight gain and repetitive motion squeezes down on the discs, the inner disc core presses against the elastic outer layer, trying to expand outward under the pressure.
-The elasticity of the disc’s outer layer holds everything in place, maintaining the proper shape and structure of the spine.
+The elasticity of the disc’s outer wall holds everything in place, maintaining the proper shape and structure of the spine.

 Several factors can increase the risk of developing a collapsed disc, including the following:

-- Smoking — Smoking tobacco products can be very harmful to the body because it decreases oxygen levels in the blood.
+- Smoking.
+Smoking tobacco products can be very harmful to the body because it decreases oxygen levels in the blood.
 This can cause the discs to lose out on necessary nutrients.

 How is a collapsed disc treated?

-Since aging is a key contributing factor in disc collapse, everyone experiences some loss of disc height.
+Since aging is a key contributing factor for a collapsed disc, everyone experiences some loss of disc height.
 Only when a nearby nerve becomes compressed due to damaged disc material do symptoms begin.
 When symptoms of pain, numbness, weakness and sciatica do arise, many physicians recommend a series of conservative treatments to reduce the pain of a pinched nerve.

-Patients who don’t find relief from conservative treatments may require surgery.
-The minimally invasive spine surgery at Laser Spine Institute offers patients a safer and effective alternative to traditional open back surgery to treat a collapsed or damaged disc.
-Our minimally invasive decompression surgery removes a small portion of the damaged disc from the pinched nerve, while our stabilization surgery replaces the damaged disc with an artificial one to reduce pain and symptoms.
+Laser Spine Institute’s minimally invasive spine surgery offers patients a safer and effective alternative to traditional open spine surgery.^ Our minimally invasive decompression surgery removes a small portion of the damaged disc from the pinched nerve, while our stabilization surgery replaces the damaged disc with an artificial one to reduce pain and symptoms.